Cosmological constraints on exotic injection of electromagnetic energy: Results: Summary of constraints and comparison with other probes

 Let us finish this section by a comparison with previous works.
-In Ref.~\cite{Slatyer12}, CMB anisotropies constraints for DM decaying into $e^\pm$ and photons, for several masses and lifetimes were derived.
-We can compare our results to their fig. 7, in which a forecast for Planck was made.
-They turn out to be in farly good agreements for lifetimes $\gtrsim 10^{13}$s, the discrepancy reaching a factor $\sim$2 at long lifetime.
-Differences however increase for very short lifetimes which we attribute to i) the new energy deposition functions; ii) the known fact that Planck slightly underperformed regarding polarization anisotropies with respect to earlier expectations.
-Nonetheless, Planck has improved by nearly an order of magnitude over the pre-existing WMAP 7 constraints.
+In Ref.~\cite{Slatyer12}, CMB anisotropies constraints have been derived for DM decaying into $e^\pm$ and photons, for several masses and lifetimes.
+We can compare our results to their Fig. 7, in which a forecast for Planck was presented.
+This forecast turns out to be in fairly good agreements with our results for lifetimes $\gtrsim 10^{13}\,$s, with a factor $\sim$2 difference in the long lifetime limit.
+However, differences are larger for very short lifetimes.
+We attribute them to i) the new energy deposition functions; ii) the known fact that Planck slightly underperformed with respect to earlier expectations regarding polarization errors.
+Nonetheless, Planck has improved by nearly one order of magnitude over the pre-existing WMAP 7 constraints.
 Another estimate of these constraints in the on-the-spot approximation has been made in Ref.~\cite{Zhang07}.
-If we take into account the limitations of their treatment, our results are in agreement with their Planck forecast (c.f. their fig. 2).
+If we take into account the limitations of their treatment, our results are in agreement with their Planck forecast (c.f. their Fig. 2).